-Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to the monitoring compliance with procurement policies and maintenance of cardholder agreements.
-We determined Riverside County Regional Park and Open-Space District internal controls over these areas did not provide reasonable assurance that its objectives relating to these areas will be achieved.
+Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to monitoring compliance with procurement policies and maintenance of cardholder agreements.
+We determined Riverside County Fire Department internal controls over these areas did not provide reasonable assurance that its objectives related to these areas will be achieved.
 Reasonable assurance recognizes internal controls have inherent limitations, including costs, mistakes, and intentional efforts to bypass internal controls.

-As requested, in accordance with paragraph III.C of the Board of Supervisors Resolution 83-338, management responded to the reported conditions and recommendations contained in our report.
+As requested, in accordance with III.C of the Board of Supervisors Resolution 83-338, management responded to the reported conditions and recommendations contained in our report.
 Management's responses are included in the report.
-We will follow-up to verify that management implemented the corrective actions
+We will follow-up to verify that management implemented corrective action.

-We thank Riverside County Regional Park and Open-Space District management and staff for their cooperation.
+We thank the Riverside County Fire Department's management and staff for their cooperation.
 Their assistance contributed significantly to the successful completion of this audit.